joseph-a-levine/authoring/now/index.md

 ## Reading

 I read more books in 2021 than I expect to read in any other calendar year.
-I attribute this to several causes:
+I attribute this to:
+- Internet was sufficiently expensive in Sierra Leone to discourage all video streaming and marginal browsing,
+- Work stress was very high, so I escaped into books as frequently as I could.
+- While I played football, hockey, and water polo socially, that was the extent of my social life.

 I won't read as much in 2022.
 But here are some of my favorites from the past couple of months.

+### "Hitler's Uranium Club," Jeremy Bernstein

+I re-read this book in June.
+The body is 250 pages of transcripts of conversations between ten of the best nuclear and chemical scientists under the Nazi regime, recorded secretly during their interment at Farm Hall outside Cambridge.

 ### Stonehenge